dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 > `Debug:` After rebooting or hiberbating Windows, booting from OpenCore may result in an `ACPI_BIOS_ERROR`.
 Ensure to boot Windows from your UEFI boot menu after rebooting or hibernating Windows.
 On Lenovo systems, you can access the boot menu at startup by pressing `F12`.

+### Boot Straight to macOS
+To boot straight to macOS without going through the OS picker, go to `Config.plist -> Misc -> Boot` and uncheck `Show Picker`.

+> To display the picker momentarily while it is disabled, hold `Esc` during boot.

 ## Additional Information
 ### Stock Samsung PM981 NVMe SSD
 This SSD (or more precise the Phoenix controller it uses) is known to cause random kernel panics in macOS.
 Up until now, there was no way to even install macOS on the PM981 and the only option was to replace it with either a SATA or a known working NVMe SSD.
 However, recently a new set of patches, namely [NVMeFix](https://github.com/acidanthera/NVMeFix) was released.
 It greatly improves compatibility with non-apple SSDs including the PM981.
 Thanks to those patches, you can now install macOS, but there is still a chance for kernel panics to occur while booting.